 In daily conversation, Vietnamese slang words are used very often.
-The Vietnamese slangs make a sentence more fun and interesting.
+Vietnamese slang words make a sentence more fun and interesting.
 If you want to sound like a local, learn and use the following 12 common Vietnamese slang when you talk with your friends in Vietnam.

-When you have a drink especially beer with your friends, remember to use the Vietnamese slang ‘Trăm phần trăm’ when you cheer up.
-The meaning of the phrase is one hundred percent (100%) in English.
-‘Trăm phần trăm’ has a similar expression with 'bottoms up’, which means everyone will drink all of the alcohol in their glass.
+When you have a drink, especially beer, with your friends, remember to use the Vietnamese slang ‘Trăm phần trăm’ when you cheer up.
+The phrase’s meaning is one hundred percent (100%) in English.
+‘Trăm phần trăm’ has a similar expression to ‘bottoms up’, which means everyone will drink all of the alcohol in their glass.

-Sometimes, you are in a situation that you can’t do anything or say anything more.
-You can say ‘bó tay' which has the meaning as 'give up’ in English.
+Sometimes, you are in a situation where you can’t do anything or say anything more.
+You can say ‘bó tay’, which means ‘give up’ in English.

-‘Bó tay’ can be used between friends but can also be spoken at the office.
-However, make sure you only use this slang with your co-workers, sometimes with your boss, but not with your clients or business partners because it is a bit informal.
+‘Bó tay’ can be used between friends and spoken at the office.
+However, make sure you only use this slang with your co-workers, sometimes with your boss, but not with your clients or business partners, because it is a bit informal.

 ‘Biết chết liền’ means ‘die if I know’ literally.
 Its meaning is as same as I don’t know.
-Instead of saying I don’t know, you say ‘biết chế liền’ to express in a humorous way.
+Instead of saying I don’t know, you say ‘biết chế liền’ to express humorously.

 For example, when your friend asks you if you know where the other one is, you don’t know so you will answer like this: